Fat loss vs. weight loss

 Each of these losses will have a different impact.

-• Losing fat generally means you will look more toned, because your muscles will be more visible.
+- Losing fat generally means you will look more toned because your muscles will be more visible.
 Your clothes will likely fit better.
 Your metabolic health will increase.

-• Losing muscle will decrease your metabolic health.
+- Losing muscle will decrease your metabolic health.
 It’ll be harder to maintain your weight, you’ll be weaker, and your risk of injury will increase.

-• Losing water and/or glycogen is temporary.
+- Losing water and/or glycogen is temporary.
 In fact, your water weight changes throughout the day, every day, as your body seeks to maintain its equilibrium.
 Choices you make — like eating a salty meal or cutting carbs — can have a very quick impact.
 If you have a menstrual cycle, hormones can also affect fluid levels over the course of the month.

 After starting a diet, those quick, initial drops in weight you see are water and glycogen.
 Glycogen is a form of fuel that your body stores in your liver and muscles.
 Not only does it store energy, it also stores water.
 When you cut calories, your body uses your glycogen stores for energy and releases the accompanying water (three grams of water for every gram of glycogen).[2]
 But once your glycogen stores are replenished, any related weight loss vanishes.

-• Losing bone density increases your risk of osteoporosis, which puts you at greater risk of getting injured in later life.
+- Losing bone density increases your risk of osteoporosis, which puts you at greater risk of getting injured later in life.

 We’ll guess you’re looking for a sustainable, measurable, noticeable change in your body.
 Right?